Share

 The OECD Southeast Asia Regional Programme

 The OECD Southeast Asia Regional Programme (SEARP), inaugurated by OECD Secretary-General Angel Gurría and Japanese Prime Minister Shinzō Abe in 2014, supports the region in its domestic priorities, policy reforms and regional integration efforts.
 Its structure is designed to encourage a systematic exchange of experience to develop common solutions to regional and global policy challenges.
-It is comprised of thematic six Regional Policy Networks, the Economic Outlook for Southeast Asia, China and India, and four Initiatives that build on the work of OECD and Southeast Asian bodies and dialogue processes.
+It is comprised of six thematic Regional Policy Networks, the Economic Outlook for Southeast Asia, China and India, and six Initiatives that build on the work of OECD and Southeast Asian bodies and dialogue processes.

 >> Learn more about SEARP and its structure